September 2016 saaw the much-anticipated return of Unlimited, a festival that celebrates the artistic vision and originality of disabled artists.

 - Alison Richardson – founder and co-collaborator, RUCKUS

-Michele Saint-Yves, John Willanski, Daniel Savage and Indigo Eli will also be taking part in artists’ residency, Unfixed.
+Michele Saint-Yves, John Willanski, Daniel Savage and Indigo Eli also took part in artists’ residency, Unfixed.